Gaussian Process Regression of Steering Vectors With Physics-Aware Deep Composite Kernels for Augmented Listening: Proposed Method

 where $r = \| \micPos - \srcPos \|_2$ is the distance between the source and the measurement location, and $\jmath = \sqrt{-1}$.

-The presence of the object (e.g., the user's head) diffracts the sound wave and modifies the pressure field.
-Most of the studies model an observed sound field as a sum of an incidental wave and the wave that is radiated around the head~\cite{caviedes2021gaussian}.
-In this paper, we express a sound field as a directional component $h^d$ being modified by the propagation $h^s$ around the head, i.e., as filtering~\cite{colton1984inverse}, which in the frequency domain writes as
+The presence of a object (e.g., the user's head) diffracts the sound wave and modifies the pressure field.
+Most of the studies model an observed sound field as a sum of an incidental wave and the wave that is scattered around the head~\cite{caviedes2021gaussian}.
+In this paper, we express a sound field as a component $h^d$ being modified by the propagation $h^s$ around the head, i.e., as filtering~\cite{colton1984inverse}, which in the frequency domain writes as